edertone/TurboGUI/TurboGUI-Angular/extras/help/cli-commands.md

 ## Build the library

 Run `ng build turbogui-angular`.
-This will create a turbogui-angular folder inside the target folder, containing the compiled library
+This will create a turbogui-angular folder inside the target folder, containing the compiled library. (libraries are always built for production)

 ## Build the host application